 An applicant to an osteopathic educational provider has multiple sclerosis.
 Although they are generally well and their symptoms are relatively mild, they report becoming fatigued very quickly, particularly with prolonged concentration.
 They asks whether they can be allowed rest breaks during the day, if needed, in addition to the scheduled breaks, on the basis that they will catch up on content afterwards.
 The applicant also asks if assessments can be spread out over several days, where possible.
 The educational provider considers the health condition, and has an open conversation with the applicant regarding the physical nature of the course and the demands this will place on them.
 They discuss also the nature of osteopathic practice, and how the applicant feels they will cope with the pressures of the teaching clinic.
-The applicant assures them that if allowed to pace themselves appropriately, they feel that they would be able to cope with the course.
+The applicant assures them that if allowed to pace themselves appropriately, they feelthat they would be able to cope with the course.
 On this basis, the educational provider offers a place.
-The student will be able to take breaks when they feel the need, and teaching staff are informed of this.
-They are appointed a personal tutor, with whom they can liaise regularly, and is able to catch up on any teaching they have missed by speaking to lecturers after each session.
-They are given extra time in assessments to allow for a brief break when needed, and is not scheduled more than one assessment on any single day.
-On this basis, the student successfully progresses through Year 1 of the course.